TL;DR:

 npm install -g bagbak

 Use bagbak to decrypt the application and extract it from the iPhone.
-(Remmember to set SSH username to root, password is alpine)
+(Remember to set SSH username to root, password is alpine)

 export SSH_USERNAME=root